SudheendraBS/adaptordie/lab2.md

 # Lab 2 - Exposing the API through Apigee Edge

-In this lab, you will create an API Proxy inside of Apigee Edge using the Management UI.
-You can access the Management UI by visiting <a href="https://enterprise.apigee.com" target="_blank">enterprise.apigee.com</a>
+In this lab, you will create an API Proxy inside of Apigee Edge using the <a href="https://enterprise.apigee.com" target="_blank">Management UI</a>.

 [Edge Management](https://enterprise.apigee.com){:target="_blank"}